 This omnichannel experience – combining bricks and clicks – looks set to be the future of retail.
 It requires physical premises, not only for warehousing and dispatch, but also for pick-up and returns.
 Out-of-town retail parks provide the ideal location for this, allowing people to pick up and return items on their way home from work without the hassle that a trip into the city centre might entail.
 And for retailers, the flexible retail warehouse format allows outlets to combine the functions of shop, distribution hub and storage depot.

 That’s why Ediston Property Investment Company (EPIC) is increasing its focus on the retail-warehouse sector.
 We believe this sector is the future of retail.
 And we’re pleased that it has come through the pandemic in such robust shape – with relatively low vacancies, a rebound in footfall and a rapidly improving outlook.
-So, having already increased our weighting in the sector from 70% to 80% in the past two years, we’re now looking to become fully invested in retail parks.

 For property investors, retail parks offer a whole host of attractions.
 These include strong tenant demand, a degree of inflation protection and impressive yields.
 But not all parks are equal.
 At EPIC, we take a highly selective approach.
 We’re only interested in what we consider to be the best parks, let off affordable rents, with dominant positions in the best locations.